Henry Cotton (doctor): Education and career

 At the State Hospital at Trenton, N.J., under the brilliant leadership of the medical director, Dr. Henry A. Cotton, there is on foot the most searching, aggressive, and profound scientific investigation that has yet been made of the whole field of mental and nervous disorders... there is hope, high hope... for the future.

 In an era before antibiotics, surgery resulted in a very high rate of postoperative morbidity and mortality, largely from postoperative infection.
-Among his patients at this time was Margaret Fisher, daughter of wealthy and famed Yale economist Irving Fisher, who believed in the hygienic movement of the period.
-Diagnosed by physicians in Bloomingdale Asylum as schizophrenic, before the modern development of some pharmaceutical agents, Fisher had his daughter transferred to Trenton.
+Among his patients was Margaret Fisher, daughter of wealthy and famed Yale economist Irving Fisher, who believed in the hygienic movement of the period.
+Diagnosed by physicians in Bloomingdale Asylum as schizophrenic before the modern development of some pharmaceutical agents, Fisher had his daughter transferred to Trenton.
 However, because Cotton attributed her condition to a "marked retention of fecal matter in the cecal colon with marked enlargement of the colon in this area", she was subjected to a series of colonic surgeries before dying of streptococcal infection in 1919.
-The danger of surgery was recognized by some patients in the institution, who, despite their mental illness, developed a very rational fear of the surgical procedures, some resisting violently as they were forced into the operating theater in complete contradiction of what are now commonly accepted medical ethics.
+The danger of surgery was recognized by some patients in the institution, who, despite their mental illness, developed a very rational fear of the surgical procedures, some resisting violently as they were forced into the operating theater in complete contradiction to what are now commonly accepted medical ethics.
 A paternalistic attitude and the permission of the family of seriously insane patients were the basis of intervention at the time.

 Differences of professional opinion existed among psychiatrists regarding focal sepsis as a cause of psychosis, and not all believed in the benefits of surgical intervention to achieve cures.
 Dr. Meyer, head of the most respected psychiatric clinic and training institution for psychiatrists in the United States, at Johns Hopkins University, accepted the theory.
 He was encouraged by a like-minded member of the state board of trustees who oversaw Trenton State Hospital to provide an independent professional review of the work of Cotton's staff.
-Meyer commissioned another of his former students who practised psychiatry on his staff at the Phipps Clinic, Dr. Phyllis Greenacre, to critique Cotton's work.
+Meyer commissioned another of his former students who practiced psychiatry on his staff at the Phipps Clinic, Dr. Phyllis Greenacre, to critique Cotton's work.
 Her study began in the fall of 1924, just after Meyer visited the hospital and privately expressed concern about the statistical methods being applied to provide an assessment of Cotton's work.
 Cotton's staff made no effort to facilitate the study.